 Before Waydev, we would set up our capacity and our system.
-We would assign some work, based on the capacity that our teams had.
-Then, we would check in with them periodically in the Daily Stand-ups and we would come to know that the capacity was not enough to finish the work that was given because there were some setbacks.
+We would assign some work based on the capacity that our teams had.
+Then, we would check in with them periodically in the Daily Stand-ups, and we would come to know that the capacity was insufficient to finish the work given because of some setbacks.

 For example, we now have an overview of the commits for a particular feature.
-That means that we reduce the time remaining on the task on a regular basis.
+That means that we reduce the time remaining on the task regularly.

 How are you looking at the performance of your teams?

 Usually, what would happen is people would say: “We could not do this because there were too many meetings.”
 I ran into this problem.
-And I was trying to solve this problem and I was not able to figure out the solution.
+And I was trying to solve this problem and could not figure out the solution.

 With Waydev, we got the information that we needed.
-For example, that the commits are not happening in time or what is the size of the commit, and what was completed as a result.
-We got this information and we were able to say: “Look at this team’s report.
+For example, the commits are not happening in time or what is the size of the commit, and what was completed as a result.
+We got this information, and we could say: “Look at this team’s report.
 They were supposed to finish a specific amount of work within a period of time, but they did not.
 That means that they are facing some challenges.
 Let’s go talk to them.”
 That encourages the managers and the directors to go have a conversation with them and try to resolve the problem.

 What Metrics do you follow in Waydev to measure success?

 We are looking at projects delivered and the quality of work.
-And we make sure that all the checks and balances are put in place and addressed.
+And we ensure all the checks and balances are implemented and addressed.

 With the help of Waydev, we were able to learn a lot in terms of how work progresses and how work gets done.
-Before Waydev we saw that a lot of work was getting done towards the end of the sprint and a lot of commits would happen towards the end of the sprint.
-We are able to pull that throughout the sprint rather than at the end of the sprint.
+Before Waydev, we saw that a lot of work was getting done towards the end of the sprint, and many commits would happen towards the end.
+We can pull that throughout the sprint rather than at the end of the sprint.
 That helped us in terms of delivering successful projects.